 As noted elsewhere, the game has received a lot of flak for its mediocre multiplayer component.
 Yager was not responsible for this aspect of the game (and indeed had no desire to include a multiplayer component at all); it was developed by a separate studio and included at publisher's insistence, or the game wouldn't have been approved.

 A lot of critics praised Spec Ops: The Line for deconstructing the modern military shooter (and the violence in games as a whole), but it is not the first game to do so - or even the first game in the last decade.
 Haze attempted it earlier, in 2008, as a deconstruction of game violence as a whole (the plot was sci-fi to attack the sci-fi FPSes of the time, but at one point, the game was to be set in Afghanistan as a modern shooter).
-Unlike The Line, however, it was critically thrashed for terrible controls, glitches of every caliber, rushed development, an absurd story with no emotional resonance or moral ambiguity at all, with enormous plot holes from the rushed development that removed many features and storylines (such as the effects of the eponymous Haze drug not working as advertised and the "peaceful" rebels having a nuclear missile), and even less subtlety than in The Line (literally every Mantel friendly was a psychopathic manchild, while the rebels were complete saints oppressed by the villains... despite having nuclear missiles).
+Unlike The Line, however, it received mixed reviews for it's controls, glitches, rushed development, and abusrd story that removed many features and storylines and even less subtlety than in The Line.

-Blacksite: Area 51 was also a similarly anvilicious, deconstructionist take on the modern military-themed/sci-fi shooter, but suffered the same problems as Haze (copious glitches, mediocre gameplay, brainlessly unsubtle writing and nonsensical story).
-The game itself dealt with US foreign policy (and with the US government as mustache-twirling evil overlords who kidnapped women, illegal immigrants, and transients to be converted into psychotic super-soldiers, and casually abandon US forces at the drop of a hat) and has a similar You Bastard undertone.
+Blacksite: Area 51 was also a similarly anvilicious, deconstructionist take on the modern military-themed/sci-fi shooter, but suffered the same problems as Haze.
+The game itself dealt with US foreign policy and has a similar You Bastard undertone.